Batch-fill PDF forms from a spreadsheet

 Actually free, no catch

 No signup, no watermark, no "5 free then pay", no per-PDF fee.
-DocSpring charges $0.25 per PDF.
+DocSpring's cheapest plan is $49 a month.
 Fill 3 or 3,000 here at no cost.
 Ad-supported, that is it.

 Real batch output